psaikido/hugle.uk/pages/poems/sts/230-plankton.md

 all over the hermitage
 polite little notices
 asking folks to be quiet
-yet showers
+yet

-and doors
+showers
-and latches
+doors
-provide opportunities
+latches

-to make them sound
+sound like

-like ice hockey
+ice hockey
-like kendo
+kendo
-like gunfire
+gunfire

 startled plankton
 move further off shore
 and we can't even see

 the sea
 </div>